Using the Radio Shack at OH73ELK

 You can use the headset Heil BM-10 iC and footswitch Heil FS-3 or separate table mic.

 At the end of your stay, please carefully disconnect the antenna from the SWR and POWER Meter, turn OFF the general (master) switch and turn off the switcher SHACK downstairs

 Obviously, you should also disconnect the antenna during your stay whenever thunderstorms are approaching.

 The shack is equipped with an amplifier (under the shack table) and a remote control unit (on the shack table).

-Do not use this equipment without prior authorisation by Alex.
+Do not use this equipment without prior authorisation and training by Alex.
 Without proper introduction and briefing, the use of the amplifier equipment is dangerous and can lead to extensive damage.

 3 General remarks